photo 1 of 721

 Title Shot After his UFC 126 win, while still inside the Octagon, Jones was offered the chance to step in for injured teammate Rashad Evans to face light heavyweight champ “Shogun” Rua on six weeks’ notice.
 Jones accepted and went on to dominate Rua as well as his subsequent opponents: “Rampage” Jackson, Lyoto Machida, Rashad Evans and Vitor Belfort.

 King Among Kings Just 23 years old when he defeated Shogun, Jones became the UFC’s youngest-ever world champion.
-Jones has successfully defended his light heavyweight title in a division-record six consecutive fights.
-He’s also finished nine opponents by either knockout or submission, tying Chuck Liddell for most finishes in light heavyweight history.
+Jones has successfully defended his light heavyweight title in a division-record seven consecutive fights.
+He’s also finished nine opponents by either knockout or submission, passing Chuck Liddell for most finishes in light heavyweight history.

-Family Way Jones’ older brother Arthur plays for the NFL’s Baltimore Ravens while younger sibling Chandler plays for the New England Patriots.
+Family Way Jones’ older brother Arthur plays for the NFL’s Indianapolis Colts while younger sibling Chandler plays for the New England Patriots.
 It was those same brothers who dubbed him “Bones” growing up, since he was too skinny to find his footing on the gridiron.